Best Plastic-Free Kids Water Bottles

 - Silicone spouts and straws are the realistic best case for leak-proof kid bottles; truly zero-silicone kid bottles barely exist

-- Check what the leak-proof valve is made of - the hidden part
+- Check what the leak-proof valve is made of - the hidden part, and often plastic even when the straw is silicone

 - Weight matters - insulated steel gets heavy for small kids